rackerlabs/support-how-to/content/rackconnect/how-to-prevent-rackconnect-from-overwriting-custom-iptables-rules-on-linux-cloud-servers.md

 slightly different method to update the iptables rules on the server.
 Instead of completely replacing the iptables filter rules, it rebuilds only the RackConnect created rules while preserving all other iptables rules.
-Because it merges RackConnect rules with custom rules, this new method is often referred to as the *merge method* (as opposed to the traditional *clobber method*).
+Because it merges RackConnect rules with custom rules, we often refer to this new method as the *merge method* (as opposed to the traditional *clobber method*).
 To tell RackConnect Automation to use the merge method on a particular server, perform the following steps: